andreas12062410/yourpersonalbrand/yourcurriculum.md

 ![permission](assets/permission.gif)

-And then submit the URL to the HYF team by completing [this form](https://hackyourfuture.typeform.com/to/nbktd8).
+And then submit the URL to the HYF team via Slack.
 We will then give you feedback (if needed) to be sure you end with a good CV that gets you interviews.

 ***IMPORTANT:*** Once you submitted your CV, please be sure to ***continue to update it in the same file*** with new projects and experiences.
-That way we can be sure that every time we share it with a prospective employer, we share the most up to date version of your CV.
+That way we can be sure that every time you need feedback we can work from an up-to-date version.

-***EVEN MORE IMPORTANT:*** During and after HackYourFuture, it is crucial that you keep your client (or case) manager at the Gemeente informed with your progress and what you are up to.
-Use this message as a reminder to do so if you are not currently in touch with him/her.
-Also know that the HYF team is always available to connect with your client manager if necessary.
+***EVEN MORE IMPORTANT:*** During and after HackYourFuture, it is crucial that you keep us informed with your progress and what you are up to.
+Also know that the HYF team is always available to connect with your case worker or contact person in the Kommune or at your Job Center, if necessary.
 If so, just reach out to us on Slack!

-## 5. Bonus: The Cover Letter (Coming soon!)

-***Done with your CV?*** Time to [polish on your GitHub Profile!](yourgithub.md)